-- Audit account management - this stores events related to creating, changing and deleting user accounts.
+- Audit account management - this records events related to creating, changing, and deleting user accounts.
 Tick both Success and Failure.

 - Audit directory service access - leave this at No auditing.
 This is related to Active Directory domain servers only.